NearlyTRex/Stem/glgraphics/trunk/ReadMe.txt

 - Callback renderable type
 - Additional camera types (camera controller with interpolation)
 - Depth sorting/translucency
+- Culling
 - Fog
 - Shadows
 - SSAO
 - Fluid simulation
 - Cloth simulation
+- VR

+SceneModel needs:
+- Load from file
+- Write to file
+- Initialize from obj, glTF, possibly other formats
+- Create MeshRenderable, Material, Armature, Animation
+- Create CollisionTrimesh
+- Merge or cross reference multiple SceneModels

+SceneModel lives in glgraphics
+Classes that can initialize from SceneModel data have their own initialization functions that pull from SceneModel; SceneModel doesn't push to them
+ResourceManager needs to be rewritten to work with SceneModel needs, plus audio, level data, etc.
+- Keep data around for a while when reference count drops to 0.
+Purge when memory pressure is detected, or some amount of time has elapsed.
+- To measure memory pressure, ResourceManager needs to know how large each item is
+- Background thread could perform unloading, kicked off by next resource request for old-enough 0-reference items Blob mechanism should maybe be its own thing?
+Useful for other stuff

+SceneModel * scene = SceneModelIO_loadFile("test.stem3d");
+MeshRenderable * renderable = MeshRenderable_createFromScene(scene, ATOM("myMesh"));

+New idea: Granular export.
+Each type of data has its own format and data models.
+- Armature
+- Animation
+- Mesh
+- Texture
+- Layout (includes light data?)

+SceneLayout becomes new StemObject
+MeshData becomes new StemObject (or just struct?), and is the basis for instantiating MeshRenderable and CollisionTrimesh TextureData same as above
+Material, Armature, and Animation need to be compatible with above organization

+NOPE!
+MeshRenderable knows nothing about MeshData.
+Wiring code needs to load resources and instantiate MeshRenderable.
+Use ResourceManager and implement handlers in glgraphics?
+Nope.
+Resources don't reference other resources; only IDs.
+When working with hierarchical data, load from ResourceManager directly, or have each resource passed into function as argument.
+No resources contain direct references to other resources.

+GPU object manager?
+Reference counted respository of textures, VBOs, shaders, etc. with ID lookup, purge policy MeshRenderable becomes MeshState
+May need ReferenceCount logic in utilities

+	renderer = Renderer_create();
+	resourceManager = ResourceManager_create();
+	GLGraphics_addResourceHandlers(resourceManager);
+	renderable = MeshRenderable_create(material, animationState, vertexBuffer);
+	Renderer_addRenderable(renderer, RENDER_LAYER_3D_OPAQUE, (Renderable *) renderable);